About Us

 Hayat Nadama

-I am an ST4 in the North West, having previously worked in Oxford and graduated from the University of Nottingham in 2019.
+I am currently an ST5 out-of-programme doing my PhD in the North West, having previously worked in Oxford and graduated from the University of Nottingham in 2019.
 I am interested in medical education and global health.
-Outside of work, I am interested in web design and powerlifting.
+Outside of work, I am interested in web design and hiking.

 SAS/LED Representative